-If breakdown/degradation of a primary or secondary standard is suspected as the result of a color test or FTIR, attempt to reproduce the result on a different sample of the drug standard.
-If the repeat analysis also demonstrates an incorrect result, contact the Technical Lead to determine if the primary or secondary standard should be disposed.
+If breakdown/degradation is suspected as the result of a color test or FTIR, attempt to reproduce the result on a different sampling of the standard.
+If the repeat analysis also demonstrates an incorrect result, the breakdown/degradation has been verified.